-13 Top-Rated Attractions & Things to Do in Billings, MT
+14 Top Attractions & Things to Do in Billings, MT

 For more ideas on places to visit, read our list of the top things to do in Billings.

 The Rimrocks are a defining geological feature of Billings.
-This long wall of sandstone cliffs that runs across the northern edge of town is a favorite spot for sightseeing, sunset watching, and in-city recreation.
+This long wall of sandstone cliffs runs across the northern edge of town and is a favorite spot for sightseeing, sunset watching, and in-city recreation.

 Deposited by an ancient inland seaway and slowly carved over millions of years by the Yellowstone River, these scenic "rimrocks" are a striking backdrop.
 Numerous trailheads and parking areas are available to explore these outstanding symbols of the city.